chram37/wirecard/README.md

 # wirecard
-Assumptions
+Assumptions:

+It is possible to provision Jenkins environment with Ansible already installed and execute the groovy file, but I hope that will be too much for a test.
+We can defnetly sit and talk for further possibilities.
+However following assumptions are made:

 - There is Jenkins environment already available
 - Ansible is already installed

-It is possible to provision Jenkins environment with Ansible already installed and execute the groovy file, but I hope that will be too much for a test.

 Also, provided example is for Debian, despite we can write roles for multiple environments and then call them appropriately in a different playbook, however went with Debian itself as of now.

 Prerequisites: